octobercms/docs/3.x/extend/services/parser.md

 # Parser

 October CMS uses several standards for processing markup, templates and configuration.
 Each has been carefully selected to serve their role in making your development process and learning curve as simple as possible.
-As an example, the [objects found in a theme](../cms/themes.md) use the [Twig](#oc-twig-template-parser) and [INI format](#oc-ini-configuration-parser) in their template structure.
+As an example, the [objects found in a theme](../../cms/themes/themes.md) use the Twig and INI format in their template structure.
 Each parser is described in more detail below.

-<a id="oc-markdown-parser"></a>
 ## Markdown Parser

 Markdown allows you to write easy-to-read and easy-to-write plain text format, which then converts to HTML.
 The `Markdown` facade is used for parsing Markdown syntax and is based on [GitHub flavored markdown](https://help.github.com/articles/github-flavored-markdown/).
 Some quick examples of markdown: